llingg/behaviour-benchmarking/README.md

     * `docker -H BOTNAME.local build --no-cache -t light_lf:BRANCH_NAME .`

 4. After that, if there were no errors, you can **run** the light_lf:
-    * `docker -H BOTNAME.local run -it --rm -v /data:/data --privileged --network=host --name behaviour_benchmarking light_lf:BRANCH_NAME`
+    * `docker -H BOTNAME.local run -it  --name behaviour_benchmarking --rm -v /data:/data --privileged --network=host light_lf:BRANCH_NAME`

 ## Add your contribution
 To see if you contribution has imporved the Lanefollowing just add your contribution into the _packages/light_lf/packages_ folder and build the container again:
   * `docker -H BOTNAME.local build --no-cache -t light_lf:BRANCH_NAME .`
 Then run your version of dt-core:
-  * `docker -H BOTNAME.local run -it --rm -v /data:/data --privileged --network=host light_lf:BRANCH_NAME`
+  * `docker -H BOTNAME.local run -it --name behaviour_benchmarking --rm -v /data:/data --privileged --network=host light_lf:BRANCH_NAME`

 For example, when you have worked one the lane_filter, then simply add your entire lane_filter folder into the folder _packages/light_lf/packages_.
 Please make sure that you use the precise name, as then the default version of whatever package is automatically replaced by yours.
 To get all the different packages in which you can make changes or work in please check [here](https://github.com/duckietown/dt-core/tree/daffy/packages).